 Beachcombing does also require quite a lot of energy.
-You are continually bending down, picking things up, walking for long distances, climbing over rocks, and sometimes over dunes, which can be pretty tiring, so never do more than you can manage.
+You always have to bend down and pick things up; walk for long distances; climb over rocks; and sometimes even over dunes.
+This can be pretty tiring, so don’t try to do more than you can handle.

 Why has beachcombing become popular?

 Beachcombing has become popular because people also like to collect things.
-Collectors of seaglass like to keep it on display in some way or another so that they can look at it and enjoy it.
+Collectors of sea glass like to keep it on display in some way or another so that they can look at it and enjoy it.
 A collector keeps the things they find on the beach and finds ways to display them.
-A handy item from back in the day that is often used to display beach treasures is old printers trays.

 What can you find while beachcombing?